dbenson24/comp86/Project-3/Readme.md

 - Attaches the Canvas to the center of the JFrame.
 - Attaches the 4 buttons grouped together in a JPanel below the canvas.

+#### Plane.java
+- Defines the abstract class to represent a plane
+- Provides get and set methods for the protected variables altitude, id, speed, direction, and the plane's active state.
+- Plane also requires that any implementation define the draw method so that the plane can be displayed, it also requires a contains method to make sure that other modules will be able to determine if a 2d point is inside of the plane.

 #### UAV.java
-- Extends the Polygon class
+- Extends the Plane class
 - Initializes a Polygon that is in the shape of a UAV.
+It uses this polygon for translations and to display the current location of the plane.

-#### Canvas.java
+#### Map.java
 - Extends the swing JPanel class
-- This class overrides the paintComponent method to draw 4 clouds onto itself and then draw a UAV onto the screen.
+- This class overrides the paintComponent method to draw 4 clouds onto itself and then draw 8 randomly positioned UAVs onto the screen.
 - This class also provides a refresh method so that another class can force a redraw of just the canvas, or if the canvas is contained inside a JFrame it can redraw the entire JFrame.